Patient education: Cervical cancer screening (Beyond the Basics)

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Cervical cancer (The Basics)
+Patient education: Cervical cancer (The Basics)

-Patient information: Cancer screening (The Basics)
+Patient education: Cancer screening (The Basics)

-Patient information: Pap tests (The Basics)
+Patient education: Pap tests (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Treatment of precancerous cells of the cervix (Beyond the Basics)
+Patient education: Management of a cervical biopsy with precancerous cells (Beyond the Basics)

-Patient information: Genital warts in women (Beyond the Basics)
+Patient education: Genital warts in women (Beyond the Basics)

-Patient information: Colposcopy (Beyond the Basics)
+Patient education: Colposcopy (Beyond the Basics)